Dapto Smelting Works: Planned port on Lake Illawarra

 A port on Lake Illawarra was to have been developed by a company known as Illawarra Harbour and Land Corporation.
 Enabling legislation was passed in 1890, and land was purchased on the western foreshore of the lake.
 Some limited work was done on a breakwater at the entrance of the lake at Windang.

 in 1893, Australia entered a serious economic depression, which involved a banking crisis.
 By 1895, it appeared that the port scheme had stalled.
 However, in that year, a select committee was told that, while the original purpose had been as a port for coal, there was now a plan to erect a smelter for sulphide ores.
 One envisaged advantage of the smelter to the port would be that ships would arrive ballasted with ore, for smelting, and depart carrying cargoes of coal.

 Further, it was stated that the interests associated with the new smelter would guarantee the debentures of the land company, allowing construction of a railway to the site of the future wharves.
 The outcome was that the port scheme received further impetus.
 The Illawarra Harbour and Land Corporation Act Amendment Act was passed, in December 1895, but it set time constraints on completion of parts of the port scheme.

 A railway was constructed from the planned site of the 'Ocean View' Colliery to near Elizabeth Point, just to the north of Tallawarra Point, where it was intended to develop the port and a township.
-The railway crossed, but was also connected to, the South Coast railway, a little south of Dapto railway station, around where Fowlers Road crosses the railway line now.
+The railway crossed, but was also connected to, the Illawarra railway line, a little south of Dapto railway station, around where Fowlers Road crosses the railway line now.
 It opened in December 1895.

 In late 1898, a two select committees—one of the Legislative Council and the other of the Legislative Assembly—struggled to understand the complex ownership arrangements, the relationships between various interested parties, the lack of progress on the harbour works, and the apparent lack of funds, despite the company involved being supposedly well-capitalised to do the work.

 Another committee—the Public Works Committee—looking into a port for the Illawarra region, in late 1898, concluded that it would take five to seven years to complete the Illawarra Harbour port; it did not recommend delaying the decision on an alternative artificial harbour at the existing coal port of Port Kembla.
 The outcome was that the NSW Parliament hedged its bets, passing separate acts that both enabled the Port Kembla harbour works and granted further time to complete the Illawarra Harbour scheme.

 However, the dredged channel across Lake Illawarra and the wharves at Elizabeth Point were not constructed, no coal was ever shipped, and the mine and jetty scheme was abandoned in 1902.